-Should parents require any further information regarding our SEND provision, Mrs Hamilton (Head Teacher and SENDCo) would be delighted to provide any further assistance - please don't hesitate to contact us.
+Should parents require any further information regarding our SEND provision, Miss Roberts (SENCO) or Mrs Hamilton (Head Teacher) would be delighted to provide any further assistance - please don't hesitate to contact us.
 Appointments may be made to discuss any queries or to have a look around our school and see our policies working in practice.